muckSponge/MaterialFox/README.md

 ## Installation
 1. Copy the chrome folder into your Firefox profile directory.
 To find your profile directory, go to about:support.
 2. Go to about:config and search for ```svg.context-properties.content.enabled```; make sure it is set to ```true```.
-3. For right-aligned new tab button:
+3. For right-aligned new tab button (entirely optional):
     * Install [Simple New Tab Button](https://addons.mozilla.org/en-US/firefox/addon/simple-new-tab-button/) and drag the button to the far right of your tab bar.
     * Remove the built in new tab button.
 4. Restart Firefox.